Super Tuesday FAQs

 When are the sessions?
 What if I can’t attend any of them?

-If you are not available during any of these time slots, you are welcome to contact Career Services to schedule a practice interview with Anita Yoder for a day and time that better accommodates your schedule.
+If you are not available during any of these time slots, you are welcome to contact Career Networks to schedule a practice interview with David Kendall for a day and time that better accommodates your schedule.

 Should I wait until I’m a senior to sign up for Super Tuesday?